-Cod is the Nordic cod, Gadus morhua and Gadus macrocephalus, prepared for preservation through a process of salting and subsequent seasoning.
+Cod is the Nordic cod, Gadus morhua and Gadus macrocephalus, prepared for preservation through salting and subsequent seasoning.

-If the northern cod is preserved by drying, without the use of salt, it is marketed under the name of stockfish, which although similar in appearance, should be distinguished from codfish.
-In Veneto and in the area of the Venetian domination, stockfish is however called bacalà, so much so that baccalà alla Vicentina is in fact prepared with stockfish.
+When the northern cod is preserved by drying without salt, it is marketed under the name of stockfish.
+Although similar in appearance, it should be distinguished from codfish.
+In Veneto and the area of the Venetian domination, stockfish is, however, called bacalà, so much so that baccalà alla Vicentina is prepared with stockfish.

-The main countries of production of cod are Denmark, Faroe Islands, Norway, Iceland, and Canada.
-G. macrocephalus is a fish found in the northern Pacific Ocean, whereas G. morhua is a fish found in the northern Atlantic Ocean.
+The significant countries of cod production are Denmark, Faroe Islands, Norway, Iceland, and Canada.
+G. macrocephalus is a fish found in the northern Pacific Ocean, whereas G. morhua is found in the northern Atlantic Ocean.

-Cod is an essential element of much popular cooking, in which its use alternates with that of stockfish which is always cod, but preserved by means of drying.
+Cod is an essential element of popular cooking, in which its use alternates with that of stockfish, which is always cod but preserved employing drying.

-Both cod and stockfish, in order to be usable, need a long immersion in cold water, which eliminates excess salt in the former and rehydrates the latter, giving the tissues their original consistency.
+To be usable, both cod and stockfish need a long immersion in cold water, which eliminates excess salt in the former and rehydrates the latter, giving the tissues their original consistency.

-Most of the cod fished in the world came from the Grand Banks of Newfoundland (Grand Banks), an area of shallow waters located in the North Atlantic, and from the coasts of Labrador.
-It is on Greenpeace’s red list, which indicates marine species that are at risk of extinction due to intensive fishing or whose farming methods are extremely harmful to the environment.
+Most of the cod fished in the world came from the Grand Banks of Newfoundland (Grand Banks), an area of shallow waters located in the North Atlantic and Labrador’s coasts.
+Greenpeace’s red list indicates marine species at risk of extinction due to intensive fishing or whose farming methods are highly harmful to the environment.